anthill/blog/_posts/26-11-2014-counting-coworkers-with-machine-learning.markdown

 How can we automatically **measure the number of people in a public space while respecting privacy** ?
 We've designed a cheap and fun solution that could do the trick.

 We love our coworking space.
-It's a place we feel home and it's better than having our own offices as we constantly meet new people.
-Besides, a lot of our friends whom we like to share the space with, are doing things that have nothing to do with our geeky stuff.
+It's a place we feel at home and it's better than having our own offices as we constantly meet new people.
 This eden of creativity is called "[Le Node](http://bxno.de/)" and is located in the historic center of Bordeaux.
 It's a collaborative space, meaning everybody helps running the place.

 There are many reasons why we wanted to measure the number of people working there:

-- be able to give a feedback to our sponsors (the city mayor or Bordeaux)
+- be able to give a feedback to our sponsors (like the City of Bordeaux)
-- know when the space is opened (not everybody can open the space and a lot of people would come earlier or on week ends if they knew it was possible)
+- know when the space is open (not everybody can open the space and a lot of people would come earlier or on week ends if they knew it was possible)
 - understand what are the main factors pushing people to come and work and to predict peaks of affluence.

 [Here](https://plot.ly/~beingAnts/0/affluence/) is the result showing in real time all these measurements.
 It's a stream plot (made with [plot.ly](http://plot.ly)).
 For the convenience of this post, we extracted just one day of data: